fpsvogel/learn-ruby/README.md

 ## Objections

 *Why Ruby??
-Isn't JavaScript the obvious choice for web development?* Ruby is a good first language to master because its ecosystem is stable, the community is experienced, and for me Ruby is very enjoyable to write.
+Isn't JavaScript the obvious choice for web development?* Ruby is an especially good choice for self-taught developers like me because (a) it's enjoyable to write, and (b) it's optimized for speed of development.
 Not convinced?
-[Read this](https://medium.com/learn-love-code/why-teach-ruby-bac8416c77ba) or [watch this](https://youtu.be/IlVfHG-pAag?t=1534).
+[Here's a piece that I wrote](https://fpsvogel.com/posts/2021/why-learn-ruby) covering those two points and answering the most common objections to Ruby.
+Or if you want a second opinion, [read this](https://medium.com/learn-love-code/why-teach-ruby-bac8416c77ba) or [watch this](https://youtu.be/IlVfHG-pAag?t=1534).

 *OK, but why so many books and courses??
 Isn't practice more important than reading?* Yes, you should be spending more time coding than reading, but starting a project and getting into a coding routine is easy (if you can't think of any project ideas, just ["build your own X"](https://build-your-own-x.vercel.app/)), whereas knowing what to read is not at all obvious at the beginning.
 Hence the larger space devoted to books and courses here.
 Besides the obvious reasons to undertake serious study (to learn from others so that I don't have to learn the hard way, and of course the bragging rights), I also simply enjoy knowing how things work under the hood.